roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "I'll show you around," he said.
 "This is the library, obviously," he joked.

   They continued through the house with a minimum of comments.
 Hollie was embarrassed when they passed his bedroom, from remembering that first night together.
 She was surprised he hadn't led her inside his room; instead she meekly let him lead her through the rest of the house.
-Report_Story #2